 Art of Sales: Mastering the Selling Process (online Coursera specialization) - Over three months in the Art of Sales: Mastering the Selling Process, participants learn how to segment customers, prospect, engage customers in conversation and move them through the sales process, then close the deal.
 Along the way, learners build a customized and powerful sales toolkit such that they always have the right tool for the right challenge.

 Mastering Sales: A Toolkit for Success (online Emeritus course) - Craig and his Kellogg team recently launched a powerful online course that is rapidly gaining momentum.
 Mastering Sales: A Toolkit for Success debuted at the end of 2019, and is a 10-week, certificate-earning online course led by Program Leaders trained by Craig.
 Throughout the online experience, participants build a 32-Tool Sales Toolkit to tackle any challenge they face.
+This is the most highly rated course on the Emeritus platform.

 In 2016, Craig was Clinical Professor of Entrepreneurship at the University of Chicago's Booth School of Business.
 He designed, developed and taught the award-winning course Entrepreneurial Selling, recognized by Inc. Magazine as one of the "Top Ten" courses in the U.S. He also taught one of the core entrepreneurship courses, Building the New Venture, and developed Chicago Booth's Building Leadership Capital course, a four-day, in-depth executive leadership course for senior executives.
 Craig joined the Booth faculty in 2008.